EvgenyKarkan/EKAlgorithms/README.md

 Contributions
 -------------
-All the algorithms are compiled for the self educational purposes only and are not intended to be the best "big O" solution.
+All the algorithms are compiled for the self educational purposes only and are not intended to be the best "Big O" solution.
 But I hope EKAlgorithms can serve you as an excellent starting point for the beginning of an in-depth study of algorithms and their optimization.
 So pull requests are welcome!
 If you want to do something, please open an issue first.